 Music is an integral aspect of many people’s lives.
 It evokes memories, stimulates emotions, and often provides a reason for physical activity.
 Listening to music can become even more important for the elderly because these same reasons can actually have a healing effect on a variety of ailments.
-The staff at Home Care Assistance, a trusted provider of elderly care in Roseville, has put together a list of common senior illnesses and the positive effects music can have during your elderly loved one’s healing process.
+Home Care Assistance is a trusted provider of home care, Roseville families can rely on.
+The staff has put together a list of common senior illnesses and the positive effects music can have during your elderly loved one’s healing process.

 Music can help your loved one regain communication skills following a stroke.
 A study out of Finland showed stroke survivors who sang or listened to music a few hours a day regained the ability to recognize words and communicate much faster than those who didn’t listen to music.
 Individuals who listened to music also displayed fewer symptoms of depression and confusion, which are common side effects of a stroke.